How to Clean and Condition Leather Dog Collars: Step-by-Step Routine

 • If it flexes like normal, you can stop here.

-• If it feels stiff or dry, go to conditioning.
+• If it feels stiff or dry, condition it lightly.

 Step 1: Test a small hidden area